 The Sanctuary of Our Lady of Fátima Today

+The site attracts four to six million visitors annually.
 Today’s visitor encounters two splendid churches flanking an enormous esplanade, comprising one of the 20th century’s most important Marian shrines.

 The neo-baroque Basilica of Our Lady of the Rosary, with a 200-plus-foot tower topped by a large bronze crown and a crystal cross, houses the tombs of the three children and a 1952 organ with over 120,000 pipes.
 It’s flanked by hospitals and retreat houses.

 The sleek, modernist Basilica of the Holy Trinity lies opposite, with the little Chapel of the Apparitions from the 1920s between.
-There are masses held throughout the day, daily processions, Stations of the Cross and many more pilgrim’s attractions, as well as abundant shops, restaurants, and lodgings nearby.
+There are masses held throughout the day, daily processions, Stations of the Cross, and many more pilgrim’s attractions, as well as abundant shops, restaurants, and lodgings nearby.

 Also open to the public: The childhood homes of the three children, where visitors can view their bedrooms much as they appeared a century ago.